 She also discovered that her family was largely in the minority as roughly 70% of Vanderbilt's VAD patients and their families live more than an hour away from Nashville and must look for temporary housing in order to meet guidelines and qualify for implantation.
 The Berettas determined that they would do all that was in their means to make a way for those in need of VAD implantation to have the support they need.

-On July 2, 2016 Joe passed away due to unforeseen complications.
-With the dream of providing hope and resources for VAD patients already in her heart, Lillian and her family created The Joe Beretta Foundation.
+On July 2, 2016, Joe passed away due to unforeseen complications.
+With the dream of providing hope and resources for VAD and heart transplant patients already in her heart, Lillian and her family created The Joe Beretta Foundation.
 Our mission is to establish a community of strength and meet the practical needs of advanced heart failure patients and their loved ones.

 One of the largest burdens not covered by insurance is housing.
-Our goal is to build "Papa Joe's House", a home in Nashville where several families can stay during the most trying times of their VAD journey.
+Our goal is to build "Papa Joe's House", a home in Nashville where several families can stay during the most trying times of their VAD or heart transplant journey.